 Dogs can be a lot of work, especially puppies, so I wouldn’t recommend getting one if you are in the middle of a really bad anxiety cycle or if you are in a serious state of depression.
 That is a time for self-care, not puppy care.
 However, if your anxiety or depression is relatively manageable at this time and you are open to the idea of adopting a dog, give this infographic a read.
 It is full of good reasons for you to open your heart and home to a dog.
 And remember that as much as a dog would help lift and calm your spirits, you would be doing the same thing for him or her right back – and that is a beautiful thing.

-Thanks to PetGearLab.com for allowing me to use this great graphic that can list all the wonderful benefits of owning a dog in far fewer words than I could manage to pull off.
+Thanks to Andy and the team at a wonderful pet product review site, PetGearLab.com , for allowing me to use this great infographic that can list all the wonderful benefits of owning a dog in far fewer words than I could manage to pull off.

 Glad you stopped by.
 No worries.